Chocolatier: Education and training

-Traditionally, chocolatiers, especially in Europe, trained through an apprenticeship with other chocolatiers.
-It is now equally common for chocolatiers to start out as pastry or confectionery chefs, or attend culinary training specifically for working with chocolate.
-Being a master chocolatier involves perfecting the art of working with chocolate to create desserts as well as skillfully crafted pieces of art with chocolate.
-Chocolatiers must understand the physical and chemical aspects of chocolate, to not only create chocolates and other confections, but also to create sculptures and centrepieces.
-Perfecting the technical aspects of design and developing the art of flavor takes many years of practice.
+Traditionally, chocolatiers, especially in Europe, are trained through an apprenticeship with other chocolatiers.
+It is now common for chocolatiers to start out as pastry or confectionery chefs, or attend culinary training specifically for working with chocolate.
+Being a master chocolatier involves perfecting the art of working with chocolate to create desserts and artistic displays.

 Culinary schools

-There are a variety of culinary schools and specialty chocolate schools, including the Ecole Chocolat Professional School of Chocolate Arts in Canada, and The Chocolate Academy, with twelve schools worldwide.
-The French Culinary Institute offers pastry and confectionery courses that are said to help a chocolatier learn the trade.
+There are a variety of culinary schools and specialty chocolate schools, including the Ecole Chocolat Professional School of Chocolate Arts in Canada, and The Chocolate Academy by Callebaut, with over 20 different schools around the world.
+The International Culinary Center (formerly known as the French Culinary Institute) offers pastry and confectionery courses that help aspiring chocolatiers learn the trade.

-Programs of study at such institutions can include topics like:
+Programs of study at such institutions can include a variety of topics: